dt-np/xteam/_docs/202_silicon.md

  **Reference**

 [1]He Z .
-Review of the Shockley–Ramo theorem and its application in semiconductor gamma-ray detectors[J].
-Nuclear Instruments & Methods in Physics Research, 2001, 463(1-2):250-267.  <http://cztlab.engin.umich.edu/wp-content/uploads/sites/187/2015/03/ShockleyRamo.pdf>
+Review of the Shockley–Ramo theorem and its application in semiconductor gamma-ray detectors.
+Nuclear Instruments and Methods in Physics Research Section A, 2001, 463(1-2):250-267.  <http://cztlab.engin.umich.edu/wp-content/uploads/sites/187/2015/03/ShockleyRamo.pdf>